clearmatics/zeth/README.md

 # Zeth - Zerocash on Ethereum

-**Disclaimer:** This work is heavily inspired from [babyzoe](https://github.com/zcash-hackworks/babyzoe), [Miximus](https://github.com/barryWhiteHat/miximus.git), and follows the design presented in [zerocash-ethereum](https://github.com/AntoineRondelet/zerocash-ethereum).
+**Disclaimer:** This work is inspired from [babyzoe](https://github.com/zcash-hackworks/babyzoe), [Miximus](https://github.com/barryWhiteHat/miximus.git).
+It follows and extend the design presented in [zerocash-ethereum](https://github.com/AntoineRondelet/zerocash-ethereum) by adapting some code initially written by ZCash.

-:point_right: Check our documentation on the [paper](https://gitlab.clearmatics.net/ar/zeth-protocol/blob/master/zeth.pdf) to have more details about Zeth.
+:point_right: Check our [paper](https://gitlab.clearmatics.net/ar/zeth-protocol/blob/master/zeth.pdf) for more information about ZETH.

 ## Building the project:

 ### Using docker (Recommended)

 In order to run the project, you will need 3 terminals.
-One termonal will run the proving service/server, another one will run the ethereum testnet, and the final one will run the solidity tests.
+One termonal will run the proving service/server, another one will run the ethereum testnet, and the final one will run a python stub that triggers a few proof generations on the proving server in order to do confidential transactions on the Ethereum testnet.

 The titles of the sections below are prefixed with the terminal ID the commands should be ran into.

 #### Terminal 1: Configure the project and run the cpp tests (Docker)